VPNhub Review & Test (2020) - Why It's NOT For Everyone

 If all you need is decent encryption and no bandwidth caps (or a free VPN to watch porn on your phone), you’ll find use in VPNhub’s free offering.
 The Premium aspects, however, need some serious work to justify the hefty price tag, and we recommend avoiding this VPN altogether if privacy and anonymity are the first items on your shopping list.

 Want spotless privacy with a legit zero-logs policy and a proven track record?
+How about the ability to unblock Netflix and other popular services?
 Check out NordVPN as your trusted alternative.

 |Number of countries with servers||12|